 We value safety first, in everything we do.
 We treat the safety of our staff and the communities we serve with the utmost importance.

-Severe weather events could cause damage to your property's electrical system.
 The Electrical Safety Authority (ESA) has a page dedicated to making repairs in the event of damage to your property's electrical system, as well as photo examples.

 See our Distribution Demarcation Information page to review examples of equipment that is homeowner responsibility vs Entegrus.